 Regulatory Coordinator-City of Hope (Duarte, CA)

 City of Hope is an NIH-designated comprehensive cancer center, world-renowned for the treatment of cancer and diabetes and groundbreaking research into their causes and cures.
-Currently, we are seeking a regulatory coordinator for our Duarte location.
+Currently, we are seeking a Regulatory Affairs Specialist for our Duarte location.

 About City of Hope

 City of Hope, an innovative biomedical research, treatment and educational institution with over 4000 employees, is dedicated to the prevention and cure of cancer and other life-threatening diseases and guided by a compassionate, patient-centered philosophy.
 Founded in 1913 and headquartered in Duarte, California, City of Hope is a remarkable non-profit institution, where compassion and advanced care go hand in hand with excellence in clinical and scientific research.
 City of Hope is a Cancer Institute designated Comprehensive Cancer Center and a founding member of the National Comprehensive Cancer Network, an alliance of the nation’s 20 leading cancer centers that develops and institutes standards of care for cancer treatment.

 To learn more and to apply, please CLICK HERE.

 City of Hope is committed to creating a diverse environment and is proud to be an equal

 opportunity employer.
 All qualified applicants will receive consideration for employment

 without regard to race, religion, color, national origin, sex, sexual orientation, gender identity,

 age, status as a protected veteran or status as a qualified individual with disability.
 EOE